Semiclassical model of magnons in double-layered antiferromagnets: Results and discussion

+Note that a similar behavior, but with opposite tendencies (namely, the strengthening of FM interactions upon the shortening of NN distances at high pressures) has been found in mixed-valent perovskite manganites, where the interplay between Mn$^{3+}$--O--Mn$^{4+}$ double exchange (FM, $d^{-3.5}$) and 180\textdegree{} Mn$^{3+}$--O--Mn$^{3+}$ superexchange (AFM, $d^{-14}$) governs the exchange mechanism \cite{Pai2001,Kozlenko2004}.
+An even more complex situation is encountered in elemental $3d$ metals like Fe, Co, and Ni, where despite their simple crystal structure there is an intricate interplay of different exchange interactions ($t_{2g}$--$t_{2g}$, $e_g$--$e_g$, and $t_{2g}$--$e_g$), some of them leading to non-Heisenberg terms, see Ref.~\cite{Kvashnin2016,Szilva2023}.

-The 2D array of exchange links in Fig.~\ref{fig:crn}(b) is only a simplified illustration of the 3D array existing in real CrN.
-To calculate the magnon spectra of AFM CrN, the \textit{ab initio} determined isotropic exchange interactions $J_1$, \dots, $J_4$ have been used for construction of magnetic Hamiltonian and subsequent transformation of spin excitations to bosonic operators.
-The resulting dispersion relations are presented in Fig.~\ref{fig:band}(a).
-Since double-layered AFM arrangement holds along the crystallographic $a$ direction while the FM order is maintained along the $b$ and $c$ directions, the magnon gap appears only at the X point but not for the Y and Z points.
+To calculate the magnon spectrum of AFM CrN, we used the \textit{ab initio} determined $J_1$, \dots, $J_4$ for constructing the magnetic Hamiltonian and subsequent transformation of spin excitations into bosonic operators.
+The resulting dispersion relations for variant (iii) are presented in Fig.~\ref{fig:band}(a).
+Since double-layered AFM arrangement holds along the crystallographic $a$ direction while the FM order is maintained along the $b$ and $c$ directions, the magnon gap appears only at the X point but not at the Y or Z points.
+For the acoustic magnon branch, the linear (AFM-like) character of the dispersion is obvious.
+Although it bears certain similarity to the acoustic phonons \cite{Ahn2024}, the slope of the dispersion relation is different, implying the absence of magnon-phonon coupling at low temperatures.
+Fig.~\ref{fig:band}(b) shows the temperature dependence of local magnetic moments, obtained for the fixed orthorhombic structure of CrN.
+The N\'{e}el temperature is determined to be $T_\text{N} = 284$~K, which is consistent with the reported experimental value of 287~K \cite{Wang2023}, confirming the validity of ours $J$.
+Also, the largest value found for $J_2$ is in good agreement with Ref.~\cite{Biswas2023} ($J_2S^2 = -11.15$~meV).